tsealex/de-crast/README.md

 You can emulate the app using the command: `ionic emulate android` Or for the iOS emulator: `ionic emulate ios`

+The project can be run in the browser via: `ionic serve`

+NOTE: Push notifications will only work on mobile devices.
+Push notifications are not supported in the browser version of our application.

 Finally, if you wish to download a compiled version of our Android code, you may do so from: https://drive.google.com/file/d/0Bw-Msnfg9-lzaXpFWDlOTGRJOEE/view